artist-duan/texture_map/README.md

 - ```python uv_map_example.py --path PATH_TO_DATA --mesh NAME_OF_MESH [--depth PATH_TO_DEPTH] [--display] [--label]```

-- use [--label] will save save image label of each face in mesh
+- use [--label] will save image label of each face in mesh

 # Examples